 In a microfluidic set-up, we can calculate two distinct kinds of hydraulic flow resistance, depending on the impact they have on the experiment:

 This is induced by the tubing and fittings used to connect the microchip to the microfluidic flow control system (pressure pump, syringe pump, etc.).
 By tuning the tubing material, length and diameter, this kind of resistance may offer an easy and powerful way to enhance or adjust the performance of flow control systems.

 This results from the microchip design.
 Internal flow resistance management may be used, e.g. with a passive flow control system: In many applications, microfluidic circuits are designed to provide dedicated functions such as a gradient generator, droplet merging and splitting, passive valves, cell trapping, and so on.

 Microfluidic flows are characterized by the prevalence of viscous effects compared to inertia.
 From a physics point of view, this behavior corresponds to a low Reynolds number indicating laminar flow, leading to a drastic simplification of the complex Navier-Stokes equations describing fluid displacement.
 The result is a very simple equation linking:

 - Microfluidic resistance R

-Just like the electrical potential drop dV is proportional to intensity A, fluid pressure drop dP is proportional to the mean flow rate Q. In both cases, a resistance R can be defined as the proportional coefficient.
+Just as the electrical potential drop dV is proportional to intensity A, fluid pressure drop dP is proportional to the mean flow rate Q. In both cases, a resistance R can be defined as the proportional coefficient.

 This analogy points out that the microfluidic resistance quantifies an energy drop along the microfluidic channels.
-As in an electrical network, equivalent microfluidic resistances can be calculated to simplify modeling of complex microfluidic devices or Lab-On-Chip with multiple parallel and/or series channels.
+As in an electrical network, equivalent microfluidic resistances can be calculated to simplify modeling of complex microfluidic devices or Lab-On-Chip devices with multiple parallel and/or series channels.